edrums/edrums.github.io/microdrum/software.md

 .wav sample files using definitions provided in sfz format as an alternative to a VST plugin

-### microDRUM_ConfigTool
+### microDrum ConfigTool

 **NB: In order for this application to run you need to have .NET Framework V3.5 or higher installed on your computer.**

-1. Take the latest version of this from the microDRUM download page or GitHub repository (this will need compiling, see the separate section at the end of this page on how to complete that)
+1. Take the latest version of this from the microDrum  download page or GitHub repository (this will need compiling, see the separate section at the end of this page on how to complete that)

 2. Unzip to your chosen location

-3. No installation is required, it runs directly from the microDRUM.exe.
+3. No installation is required, it runs directly from the microDrum .exe.
 Create a shortcut to your desktop to make it easier to launch (rightclick on the icon, select 'Send to >> Desktop (create shortcut)'

 ### Arduino IDE